Chart Color Schemes

 AreaSearch assessment of residential development activity positions Singleton among the top 25% of areas assessed nationwide

-Singleton averaged approximately 43 new dwelling approvals per year over the past five financial years, totalling an estimated 219 homes.
+Singleton averaged approximately 43 new dwelling approvals per year over the past five financial years, totalling around 219 homes.
 As of FY-26, 32 approvals have been recorded.
-On average, 3.2 new residents were associated with each home built between FY-21 and FY-25.
+On average, each home built between FY-21 and FY-25 accommodated about 3.2 new residents annually, indicating a significant demand outpacing supply.

 Frequently Asked Questions - Development